ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     ```
     {: codeblock}

-4. Commit the configuration and from your workstation verify that the firewall is now denying traffic via the VRA to the VSI:
+4. Commit the configuration and from your workstation verify using ping that the firewall is now denying traffic via the VRA to the VSI:

     ```
     commit